ToolJet/ToolJet/docs/docs/getting-started.md

 The **Share**, **Preview** and **Promote** icons are on the top-right of the App-Builder.

-- Click on the Preview on the top-right of app builder to preview the current version of the app.
+- Click on the Preview on the top-right of app builder to preview the app.
 - Click on the Promote button to promote the application to a different environment.
 - Share option allows you to share the the application with other users or you can also make the app public and anyone with the URL will be able to use the app.